Frederick George Topham: Legacy

 Topham's medals were on loan to the Canadian War Museum, but were not permanently on display.
-His widow declared in her will that the medals should be sold.
+His widow, Mary Topham, did not bequeath the medal to the museum, or to anyone else, in her will.
+So, the will's executors decided it was in the beneficiaries' best interest to sell the medal.

 The Corporal Fred Topham, VC Fundraising Project was formed by members of the 1st Canadian Parachute Battalion Association and The Queen's Own Rifles of Canada to retain the medal in Canada.
-Topham's medals were eventually acquired from his family for $300,000 after a large fundraising campaign.
-On March 24, 2005, on the 60th anniversary of Corporal Topham's VC action, the 1st Canadian Parachute Battalion Association presented Topham's medals to the Canadian War Museum in Ottawa, where they will be on permanent display.
+In mid-December 2004, the fundraising project exceeded its $275,000 goal and raised $300,000, allowing them to meet the 31 December deadline and acquire Topham's medals from his extended family.
+On 24 March 2005, on the 60th anniversary of Corporal Topham's VC action, the 1st Canadian Parachute Battalion Association presented Topham's medals to the Canadian War Museum in Ottawa, where they are on permanent display.

 The Ontario Heritage Foundation, erected a plaque at the Etobicoke Civic Centre in 1980 commemorating Corporal Frederick Topham, V.C.
 (1917–74).
 This plaque has since been erected outside Runnymede College Institute.

-A 2 hectare park in the former East York segment of Toronto, near St. Clair Avenue East and O'Connor Drive was named for Topham.
-It features three ball diamonds, two lit tennis courts, a wading pool, a children's playground, and the Topham Park Community Centre and Clubhouse.
+A two-hectare park in Toronto's East York neighbourhood, near St. Clair Avenue East and O'Connor Drive was named for Topham.
+It features three baseball diamonds, two lit tennis courts, a wading pool, a children's playground, and the Topham Park Community Centre and Clubhouse.